 As the amendment has a clear planning purpose, claims that the amendment has been prepared for an ulterior purpose remain unfounded and should be disregarded.
-As mentioned earlier, this is the second time that the submitter has put forward these unfounded claims.
+While two submissions put forward this view, this is the second time that one of the submitters has put forward these unfounded claims.
 Continued public allegations that the City is engaging in improper competition has the potential to damage the City's reputation as a responsible and law-abiding authority.
-Given the continued and disparaging nature of this claim, it is open for Council to engage with the accuser separately from this Scheme Amendment have such allegations ceased and withdrawn.
+Given the continued and disparaging nature of this claim, it is open for Council to engage with the accuser separately from this Scheme Amendment to have such allegations ceased and withdrawn.
+It is noted that one of the submitters has put forward this allegation for the first time.
+If this claim is repeated in the future, then it is also open for Council to engage with the submitter to have these allegations ceased and withdrawn.